MadhumithaK05/Madhumitha-K/README.md

 A graphical user interface (GUI) calculator built using Tkinter in Python.
 Performs basic operations like addition, multiplication, subtraction, and division.
 ### 6. GUI Bakery Billing System using Swing
 An automated system designed for a bakery to generate customer bills.
 The bill includes identification details and transaction amounts.
 Developed using Swing.
+### 7. Food Ordering System
+The Food Ordering System is a sophisticated web-based platform tailored for students to purchase food items online.
+This system facilitates user registration and login, enabling students to browse through a diverse menu and make purchases of their desired food selections.
+Crafted with a blend of HTML, CSS, PHP, and JavaScript, this platform offers a seamless and intuitive user experience for food ordering.

 ## Extra Curricular
 - Secured 4th place in an Inter College Coding Competition conducted by Velammal Engineering College.